pwk4m1/pwk4m1.github.io/cache.md

 	Then, I was reminded that oftentimes disk reads can make use of Cache, which led me to doublecheck my CAR exit code...
-I had disabled MTRR subsystem, cr3 was 0, tlbs were invalid, but cr0 still had cache-disable bit set as 0...
+I had disabled MTRR subsystem, cr3 was 0, but cr0 still had cache-disable bit set as 0...
 CPU was using non-configured cache.

 	After changing cache-disable to 1 in cr0, everything worked just